antonoeschmidt/forest-fire-simulation-py/README.md

 ### Package is missing?

-Somebody might have added a dependency, run `pip install requirements.txt` to ensure all the required packages are installed.
+Somebody might have added a dependency, run `pip install requirements.txt` (`task install-reqs`) to ensure all the required packages are installed.